Housing association: History

 Housing associations first appeared in the second half of the nineteenth century as part of the growth in philanthropic and voluntary organisations brought about by the growth of the middle classes in the wake of the Industrial Revolution.
 Early examples are the Guinness Trust, Peabody Trust and the Metropolitan Association for Improving the Dwellings of the Industrious Classes.

 They increased in importance over the last decades of the twentieth century due to changes to council housing brought in by the Thatcher government, when rules were introduced that prevented councils subsidising their housing from local taxes, channelled grants for construction of new social housing to housing associations and allowed council tenants to buy their homes at a large discount.
 This, combined with cost-cutting initiatives in local government and a housing benefit scheme that was more generous to housing associations than local authorities, led to many councils transferring their housing stock to housing associations.
 These organisations are often referred to as large-scale voluntary transfer organisations or local housing companies.

 The Housing Acts of 1985 and 1988 facilitated the transfer of council housing to not-for-profit housing associations.
 The 1988 Act redefined housing associations as non-public bodies, permitting access to private finance, which was a strong motivation for transfer as public sector borrowing had been severely constrained.
 These new housing associations were also the providers of most new public-sector housing.
 By 2003 36.5% of the social rented housing stock was held by housing associations.
-Currently, some of the biggest housing associations in the UK are Clarion, The Guinness Partnership, PA Housing, and Peabody, to name just a few.
+Currently, some of the biggest housing associations in the UK are Clarion Housing Group, Sanctuary Housing, L&Q and Peabody Trust, to name just a few.
 Some housing associations have partnerships with real estate investment trusts: Civitas Social Housing is the largest social housing real estate investment trust, working with 15 housing associations.